 New Jersey Medicare Savings Program

-New Jersey offers three Medicare Savings Programs that individuals who qualify may apply for through the New Jersey Department of Human Services.
+New Jersey offers four Medicare Savings Programs that individuals who qualify may apply for through the New Jersey Department of Human Services.

 *The following data is from 2016 and is based on federal amounts.
 These amounts may increase in 2017.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.*